Hyperlink: XLink

-Wikilinks are visibly distinct from other text, and if an internal wikilink leads to a page that does not yet exist, it usually has a different specific visual appearance.
-For example, in Wikipedia wikilinks are displayed in blue, except those that link to pages that don't yet exist, which are instead shown in red.
-Another possibility for linking is to display a highlighted clickable question mark after the wikilinked term.

-Virtual worlds

-Hyperlinks are being implemented in various 3D virtual world networks, including those that use the OpenSimulator and Open Cobalt platforms.

 Permalinks

 Permalinks are URLs that are intended to remain unchanged for many years into the future, yielding hyperlinks that are less susceptible to link rot.
 Permalinks are often rendered simply, that is, as friendly URLs, so as to be easy for people to type and remember.
 Permalinks are used in order to point and redirect readers to the same Web page, blog post or any online digital media.

 The scientific literature is a place where link persistence is crucial to the public knowledge.
-A 2013 study in BMC Bioinformatics analyzed 15,000 links in abstracts from Thomson Reuters’ Web of Science citation index, founding that the median lifespan of Web pages was 9.3 years, and just 62% were archived.
+A 2013 study in BMC Bioinformatics analyzed 15,000 links in abstracts from Thomson Reuters' Web of Science citation index, founding that the median lifespan of Web pages was 9.3 years, and just 62% were archived.
 The median lifespan of a Web page constitutes high-degree variable, but its order of magnitude usually is of some months.

+File based hyperlinks

+Internet shortcut (.url) file

+An Internet shortcut file, also known as the URL file format, has the file extension .url (possibly hidden by default in the graphical user interface), and is the file format in Windows systems used for hyperlinks to the Internet.

+Internet shortcuts are text files, but their internal structure is similar to that of an INI file.
+Opening them in the graphical file browser of Windows or macOS (but not Linux) will open the link in the default web browser.
+Internet shortcut files can be easily made by hand, as the minimum features needed to operate as a hyperlink are simply the [InternetShortcut] header and the URL= key-value pair.
+Other key-value pairs are irregularly supported across operating systems.
+An example of a valid Windows Internet Shortcut with some specialized key-value pairs is shown below: